capitalch/trace/tracking.md

     i) Make changes in App.tsx for themeProvider and colors etc
     j) converted x-data-grid-pro to latest version
     j) After doing all this, still the UI breaks.
 So need to learn mui v5 from begining specially theme
+    k) makeStyles is deprecated.
+All deprecated items are kept in @mui/styles.
+It will be removed in V6.
+The correct styling package to use is @mui/material/styles

 # Pending